augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/README.md

 **I don't recommand F20b BIOS update because it breaks sleep mode and I also found it slower than F8 at startup.
 I am not sure why, so unless you have a 11th gen Intel processor, you can just stay at F8c (at least before Gigabyte make another update after F20b).
 F8c enables Resizable Base-Adress (BAR) so you good to go with it at least.**

 If using iGPU, since **Gigabyte F8 BIOS Update**, in order to set ```Initial Display Output``` to ```IGFX``` you need to enable ```CSM Support```.
 Just enable ```CSM Support```, set ```Initial Display Output``` to ```IGFX```, then disable ```CSM Support``` (thanks [azhinu](https://github.com/azhinu) for the little [trick](https://github.com/augstb/Hackintosh-Intel-i7-10700k-Gigabyte-Z490-Vision-G/issues/1)).

-In order to fix sleep mode showing green screen at wake, I found that adding ```-wegnoegpu``` to boot arguments did the trick, but I'm not 100% sure about it so I'll appreciate feedback.
-It might not be necessary if you have a dGPU.

 ## Acknowledgments